osmfj/tileman/INSTALL.md

 Setup instruction of tilecache

-Tested on Ubuntu 12.04 LTS
+Tested on Ubuntu 12.04 LTS 64bit

-# Install Tilecache for using a proxy/cache server of tile.openstreetmap.org
+# Install Tilecache for using a proxy/cache server of tile.openstreetmap.jp

 If you only need tile proxy/cache server, just follow this instruction.
 And you can serve original local tile images placed X/Y/Z folder.

-Because the OpenStreetMap Japan team provide PPA for it, please use it.
+The OpenStreetMap Japan team provide Ubuntu PPA for it.

 ## Install nginx